maxHolsch/Anthology/Design.md

 **Question Node View**
 - **Question Text Selected** (when user clicks on floating question text):
   - Display question text prominently in comment rail
-  - Show all connected prompt nodes in the comment rail (ONLY prompts, NOT their responses)
+  - Show all directly connected response nodes in the scrollable comment rail
-  - Brief overview/preview of each prompt node
+  - Brief overview/preview of each response node
-  - Enable quick navigation between prompt nodes
-  - **Conversation Audio Player**: Prominent play button to play entire conversation in random order
-  - **Audio Playlist Behavior**:
-    - When play is clicked, randomly selects a response node connected to the question (via question → prompt → response path)
-    - Plays that response node, then randomly selects another connected response
-    - Continues random selection through all connected response nodes
-    - Prompt nodes remain visible in comment rail during playback
+  - Enable quick navigation between response nodes.
+When you click on a response node in the comment rail, it zooms into that one and goes into the single node view
-    - Currently playing response node is highlighted on the map in real-time
+  - when you hover over a node in the comment rail, it is temporarily highlighted on the map
-    - **Simplified Navigation**: Only previous/next buttons available
-  - **Auto-play Option**: Setting to automatically start playing when question text is clicked
+  - **Audio Playback**: Random "shuffle" playback button that plays one connected response node at a time
   - Reference: [Figma Frame 4-3428](https://www.figma.com/design/3RRAJtxVKX0kbSZT8ouJWa/Anthology-III?node-id=4-3428&t=JN4qdlt1xDfI1Af0-4)

-**Multi-Node View**
-- Display abridged versions of all selected nodes (unlimited capacity)
-- Accommodate any number of selected nodes via scrolling
-- "Click for full text" expansion capability for each node, which opens individual node view.
-- Efficient scrollable container with smart space usage
-- **Selection Hierarchy** (non-cascading):
-  - Clicking a prompt node: Selects ONLY response nodes directly attached to that prompt (no further cascading)
-  - Clicking a question node: Selects ONLY prompt nodes directly attached to that question (responses NOT included)
-  - No automatic cascade: Each click selects only one level of the hierarchy
-- Intelligent grouping: Automatically organizes related nodes visually in the rail
-- **Audio Playback**: When prompt node clicked, plays connected response nodes in chronological order

 #### Interface Features
 - **Responsive Layout**: Adapts to different screen sizes and orientations